Vinegar Improves Type-2 Diabetes and Insulin Resistance

 But did you know that vinegar can help the body control blood glucose levels, and even reduce type 2 diabetes?

 Research from Greece’s Athens University Medical School tested 11 people with type-2 diabetes.
-They were given tested the patients twice with a week apart.
+They were tested twice, with a week between each test.
 Before the tests, the researchers examined the patients’ plasma glucose, insulin, triglycerides, nonesterified fatty acids (NEFA), and glycerol.

-Then they gave each patient either vinegar or a placebo during a meal, and tested the patients’ blood parameters every 30-60 minutes for the next five hours.
+Then they gave each patient either 30 milliliters of vinegar (6% acetic acid) or water (placebo) during a meal.
+They proceeded to test the patients’ blood parameters every 30-60 minutes for the next five hours after the meal.

 The researchers found that the vinegar significantly increased the diabetic patients’ uptake of glucose within their cells.
 They also had reduced blood sugar levels.
 This was found by testing blood from the radial artery and from the forearm vein.